Homemade Slippery Elm Lozenges For Cough and Sore Throat.

 • Vanilla extract

 • Vitamin C powder

 You can get all of the amazing herbs listed above at my favorite one stop shop for the highest quality herbs at MountainRoseHerbs.com

 How to Use Slippery Elm Lozenges

 Slippery elm is nourishing and very safe to ingest.
-When feeling a dry or hoarse cough coming on, eat these pastilles liberally to soothe coughs and sore throats.
+When feeling a dry or hoarse cough coming on, suck on these pastilles until completely dissolved to soothe coughs and sore throats.

 • Acidic/sour stomach